vrbrito/fastapi-url-service/README.md

 ### Improvements

-- [ ] Avoid local env to use real resources
+- [ ] Avoid local env from using real resources
 - [ ] Include .env variables for deployed env

 ### Bugs

-- [ ] Redirect loop happening on the deployed version of the app
+- [x] Redirect loop happening on the deployed version of the app

 ## Database